The largest existing medieval manuscript, the Devil’s Bible was written in one day, according to legend.

 The book did not stay in one place, which is good because the monastery at Podlažice was destroyed by Hussites, a Protestant group, in the 15th century.

-The tome was moved to the Cistercians‘ Sedlec Monastery and then to the Benedictine monastery in Břevnov.
-It was kept in the library of a monastery in Broumov from 1477 to 1593.
+The Devil’s Bible was moved to the Cistercians’ monastery in Sedlec and then to the Benedictine monastery in Břevnov. the book was kept in the library of a monastery in Broumov from 1477 to 1593.
 It was taken to Prague in 1594 and became a part of Emperor Rudolf II’s collections.